7 Strategies to Improve Your Client-Centered Care

 6. Share about yourself.

 One of the greatest ironies of my life is that I’m a school-based OT with terrible handwriting.
 But, the nice thing about it is is that I’m able to directly relate to my students.
-If a kid is struggling, I can share a story about how I had trouble with handwriting too.
+If a kid is struggling with this, I can share a story about how I had trouble with handwriting too.

 7. Don’t forget about your own self-care.

 Tell us!
-How do you provide client-centered care?
+How do you provide client-centered care in your practice?